catid/calico/README.md

 was chosen because it is the IPsec largest window allowed.
 But it may be worth looking into expanding this window for high-speed transfers.

-#### SipHash versus Poly1305 versus VMAC
+#### SipHash-2-4 versus Poly1305 versus VMAC

+Choosing which MAC algorithm to use turned out to be one of the more difficult challenges of putting together Calico.
+The metrics to measure performance of a MAC function (assuming similar security guarantees) are: Long-message performance, short-message performance, code simplicity, and size of the per-connection state object in memory.

-Dropping a 1000-byte corrupted message on my laptop:
+Long-message performance: Dropping a 1000-byte corrupted message on my laptop.

 + VMAC-ChaCha14 : 3179.04 MB/s
 + Poly1305-ChaCha14 : 1000 MB/s
-+ SipHash-2-4 = 966.137 MB/s
++ SipHash-2-4 : 966.137 MB/s

-Dropping a 100-byte corrupted message on my laptop:
+Short-message performance: Dropping a 100-byte corrupted message on my laptop.

-+ SipHash-2-4 = 661.726 MB/s
++ SipHash-2-4 : 661.726 MB/s
 + VMAC-ChaCha14 : 514.483 MB/s
 + Poly1305-ChaCha14 : 327.729 MB/s

-VMAC is very fast for large data, but is not competitive in speed for shorter data.
+VMAC is very fast for large data, but is not the best in speed for shorter data.
 VMAC also has good security analysis and several implementations.
 The downsides are that it requires several hundred bytes of extra memory per connection, and it is much more complicated than SipHash-2-4/Poly1305.
 I was not willing to maintain my VMAC code and decided to go with the simpler SipHash-2-4/Poly1305 approach.

-While SipHash-2-4 is slightly slower for file transfer-sized packets, it is much much faster for all other types of data.
-And SipHash-2-4 is extremely simple in code, making it easy to audit.
+While SipHash-2-4 is slightly slower for file transfer-sized packets, it is much much faster for all other types of data than Poly1305-ChaCha14.
+And SipHash-2-4 is extremely simple in code, making it easier to audit than Poly1305.

 Poly1305-ChaCha14 requires less state per user in that it consumes the first block of ChaCha during encryption rather than depending on a 128-bit key like SipHash.
 However this requires an extra execution of the ChaCha function, which slows down Poly1305, leading to slower short-message performance.

-In the end, SipHash-2-4 turned out to be the best option in my estimation.
+After weighing all three options over several months, SipHash-2-4 was selected as the MAC for Calico.

 ## References

 ##### [1] ["New Features of Latin Dances: Analysis of Salsa, ChaCha, and Rumba" (Aumasson et al 2008)](https://eprint.iacr.org/2007/472.pdf)
-Cryptoanalysis of the ChaCha cipher used in Calico.
+Cryptoanalysis of the ChaCha stream cipher used in Calico.

 ##### [2] ["Latin Dances Revisited: New Analytic Results of Salsa20 and ChaCha" (Ishiguro 2012)](https://eprint.iacr.org/2012/065.pdf)
 Updated analysis of ChaCha security.